-- the ability to negotiate new agreements in additional markets with mobile operators, content providers, agent financial institutions and retailers; - the ability to use existing expertise and relationships with mobile operators, content providers and retailers to our advantage; - the continued use of third-party providers such as ourselves to supply electronic processing solutions for existing and additional content; - the development of mobile phone networks in the markets in which we do business and the increase in the number of mobile phone users; - the overall pace of growth in the prepaid mobile phone market, including consumer shifts between prepaid and postpaid services; - our market share of the retail distribution capacity; - the development of new technologies that may compete with POS distribution of prepaid mobile airtime; - · the level of commission that is paid to the various intermediaries in the electronic payment distribution chain; - our ability to fully recover monies collected by retailers; - our ability to add new and differentiated products in addition to those offered by mobile operators; - the ability to take advantage of cross-selling opportunities with our Money Transfer Segment, including providing money transfer services through our distribution network; and - the availability of financing for further expansion.
+- our ability to maintain and renew existing agreements, and to negotiate in additional markets with mobile operators, content providers, and retailers; - our ability to use existing expertise and relationships with mobile operators, content providers and retailers to our advantage; - the continued use of third-party providers such as ourselves to supply electronic processing solutions for existing and additional content; - the development of mobile phone networks in the markets in which we do business and the increase in the number of mobile phone users; - the overall pace of growth in the prepaid mobile phone market, including consumer shifts between prepaid and postpaid services; - our market share of the retail distribution capacity; - the development of new technologies that may compete with POS distribution of prepaid mobile airtime; - the level of commission that is paid to the various intermediaries in the electronic payment distribution chain; - our ability to fully recover monies collected by retailers; - our ability to add new and differentiated products in addition to those offered by mobile operators; - our ability to take advantage of cross-selling opportunities with our Money Transfer Segment, including providing money transfer services through our distribution network; and - the availability of financing for further expansion.

 In all of the markets in which we operate, we are experiencing significant competition which will impact the rate at which we grow organically.
 Competition among prepaid mobile airtime distributors results in the increase of commissions paid to retailers and increases in retailer attrition rates.
 To grow, we must capture market share from other prepaid mobile airtime distributors, offer a superior product offering and demonstrate the value of a global network.
-In a few of the markets in which we operate, such as Brazil and the Middle East, many of the factors that may contribute to rapid growth (conversion from scratch cards to electronic distribution, growth in electronic payment products, expansion of our network of retailers and access to all mobile operators' products) remain present.
+In certain markets in which we operate, many of the factors that may contribute to rapid growth (conversion from scratch cards to electronic distribution, growth in electronic payment products, expansion of our network of retailers and access to all mobile operators' products) remain present.